Realization of Precise Perforating Using Dynamic Threshold and Physical Plausibility Algorithm for Self-Locating Perforating in Oil and Gas Wells: System Design and Implementation

 The DTPPMP system is integrated into a perforating gun, as illustrated in Fig.~\ref{fig6}.
-The perforating gun comprises three main components: the shaped charge carrier, the CCL, and the control capsule.
-Unlike typical perforating gun structures, the carrier is positioned at the head rather than the middle.
-The CCL, identical to conventional ones, is in the middle.
-The control capsule, which is situated at the tail, contains the system module along with a cable head or float for salvage.
+The perforating gun comprises three primary components: a control capsule, a CCL, and a gun carrier serving as the payload, as shown in Fig.~\ref{fig6}(c) and (d).
+Unlike typical perforating gun structures, the gun carrier, on which the shaped charges are installed, is positioned at the head rather than the middle, as shown in Fig.~\ref{fig6}(b).
+The CCL is located in the middle and is identical to the conventional Type CNLC-73-150 model.
+Its structure is depicted in Fig.~\ref{fig6}(a).
+The control capsule, situated at the tail, contains the system module, battery, and top sub-assembly.
+For wireline perforating, the top sub-assembly is equipped with a cable head; for wireless perforating, it features a buoyant body or a fishing neck for recovery operations.
+The key hardware specifications of the DTPPMP system are summarized in Table~\ref{tab:1}.